-The orbit (eye socket) is a shaped like an ice cream cone, with eyeball at the front and the orbit walls being made of bone.
+The orbit (eye socket) is shaped like an ice cream cone, with the eyeball at the front and the orbit walls being made of bone.
 The orbit has a small volume of about 30ml, of which 7ml is the eyeball.
 Other important structures that are situated in the orbit include the muscles controlling eye movement, the optic nerve, fat to cushion the eye and large arteries and veins.

 The orbit itself is also surrounded by important structures such as the brain and sinuses behind the nose.
-Occasionally Dr Wilcsek will organise to operate as a combined procedure with either a neurosurgical or ENT colleague.
+Occasionally A/Prof Wilcsek will organise to operate as a combined procedure with either a neurosurgical or ENT colleague.

-Many tumours that occur in the orbit are benign (don’t break off and spread to other parts of the body), however they may grow and press on vital structures such as the optic nerve and eye and slowly cause loss of vision.
+Many tumours that occur in the orbit are benign (don’t break off and spread to other parts of the body), however, they may grow and press on vital structures such as the optic nerve and eye and slowly cause loss of vision.